YPares/MonadPointer/README.md

 As you can see, you cannot really do without type hints.
 But I still find it clearer than explicit lift (lift (lift ...))).

+Note that conversely to MTL, MonadPointer does not rely on
+OverlappingInstances: it requires and proves statically that your monad stack won't for instance contain two StateT Int for instance, so there are no ambiguities in which transformer mpoint should address!

-BEWARE: The text beneath needs some rewriting!
+**BEWARE:** The text beneath needs some rewriting!

 And if you _really_ can't stand the boilerplate introduced by mpoint, you may simply declare polymorphic variants of your stack-accessing functions: